dreamking60/d3-start-to-finish-leanpub/manuscript/06 PRACTICAL Load the data.md

 </html>
 ```

-When the page loads, the browser will open each JavaScript file in turn and execute it.
+Now save `index.html`.

 `d3.min.js` is the minified version of D3 and is located in the `js/lib` directory.
 (Minified means that the size of the library has been reduced by, for example, shortening the names of variables.)
 We use version 7 of D3 in this book. `main.js` is where Energy Explorer’s code will live.

 D>There's a number of ways to include D3 in your project.
 We've opted for one of the simpler approaches which is to download the library from the [D3 homepage](https://d3js.org/) and link to it in `index.html`.
+When the page loads, the browser will open each JavaScript file in turn and execute it.
 For larger projects you can use 'bundlers' such as Webpack that can obtain library code for you and package it all together.
 Such tools add a layer of complexity and to minimise distraction I don't use them in this book.

 ## Request data